Our International company provides comprehensive solutions for environmental, ecological, regional, urban, rural & social problems worldwide.

 The Yarkon River - Comprehensive master plan for the restoration of the river and two district outline plans.

-Nazareth 2000 - Plan for the development of tourist infrastructures for the years 1995 - 1999 (actual scope of implementation – approx. NIS 300 million – USD 70 million).
-Acre - Comprehensive plan for the old city of Acre.
+Nazareth 2000 - Plan for the development of tourist infrastructures for the years 1995 – 1999 (actual scope of implementation - approx. NIS 300 million – USD 90 million).

 Beer Sheva - Outline plan for the Greater Ramot Quarter in Beer Sheva, and detailed plans for four quarters.